-Semaniw describes a gradual softening of social boundaries with Gondar residents.
-In the first years they were enclosed within the waiting community.
-Sharing experiences and friendships in high school led to integration and a social network based on diverse connections that has developed over many years of waiting:
+Semaniw describes a gradual relaxation of social boundaries with Gondar residents.
+In the first years, they were enclosed within the waiting community.
+Sharing experiences and friendships in high school led to integration and a social network based on diverse connections that had developed over many years of waiting:

-There are things that separate us from the others in Gondar, but it's not like it used to be.
-Once, for example, everyone [wore a] Magen David [on a chain, but] not always...
-A few years ago you came to visit us and we were in high school.
+There are things that separate us from the others in Gondar, but it’s not like it used to be.
+Once, for example, everyone [wore on a chain a] Magen David [the six-pointed star of David], but not always...
+A few years ago, you came to visit us, and we were in high school.
 Then we were one group.
-Today we've grown up and we're adults; we dream of aliyah and we are very waiting.
-We have friends and family in Israel; we talk to them and they come to visit, But we also have friends from Gonder, who, when we were little, tried to separate us so that we would only be with Beita Israel but who grew up and already went to study with others so some became friends. ….
-There are [also] those who really connected with the Christians and they go to hang out with them and … there are those who continue to be friends of the community (Semaniw 2023).
+Today we’ve grown up and we’re adults; we dream of aliyah and we are [still] waiting.
+We have friends and family in Israel; we talk to them and they come to visit.
+But we also have friends from Gonder, who, when we were little, tried to separate us so that we would only be with Beita Israel.
+But [they] grew up and already went to study with others, so some became friends. ….
+There are [also] those who really connected with the Christians and they go to hang out with them.
+And … there are those who continue to be friends of the community (Semaniw 2023).

-Takala describes how throughout the years of waiting some of the group had to move away from the neighborhoods where those waiting live, which also affected the complexity of thei relationships:
+Takala describes how throughout the years of waiting some of the group had to move away from the neighborhoods where those waiting lived, which also affected the complexity of their relationships:

 Everyone knows everyone in the neighborhood…, but there are those who have moved to other neighborhoods, to the market, to a hospital, to all kinds of neighborhoods further away because it costs a lot of money here.
 Everyone thinks that the family sends us money from Israel, although it is not true.
 It is expensive here.
 For example, I live with my mother nearby, [and] my wife and her children live with her mother in the city.
 I go to them but also [go] with my mother because all my siblings are in Israel and there is no one to be with her.
 She doesn’t want to move far from the community because here she knows everyone.
 My children don’t attend a community school [although] they do sometimes come to the synagogue, on holidays, or sometimes on Shabbat.
-Those who live nearby are very strong in the community.
+Those who live nearby are very strong in [their connections to] the community.
 There is a Bnei Akiva [youth movement] [and] there are Jewish studies.
 There is a synagogue.
 There [are many in] the community and we continue to be strong, but there are all kinds of [challenges]...
 For example, someone can drink coffee with Christians and not be told anything [negative], or even get married [to a Christian] (Takala 2023).

 While a strong community persists, evidenced by synagogues and youth groups, there are also divisions and different individual expressions.
 Some maintain close community ties, while others forge relationships beyond, even leading to interfaith connections.
 This underscores the diversity of identities and experiences within the ZBI population.
 This liminal state is further complicated by economic hardship and negative local perceptions.
 These factors highlight the precariousness of their situation and the hybrid space they occupied, existing both within and outside the local community.